April 4-5, 2019 in Raleigh, NC

 About the Symposium

-In the spring of 2019, NC Space Grant will host the inaugural SPACE Symposium.
-The 2019 Symposium will be student focused in order to feature the work of NC Space Grant award recipients, as well as other K-12, community college and higher education students from around the state whose studies are in relevant STEM fields.
-The symposium will feature: plenary talks featuring participants from the space community (NASA, commercial space, aviation, etc.) and and student oral and poster presentations.
+On April 4-5, 2019, North Carolina Space Grant hosted the inaugural SPACE Symposium.
+The 2019 Symposium was a student-focused event, showcasing the work of NC Space Grant award recipients, as well as other K-12, community college and higher-education students from around the state whose studies are in relevant STEM fields.
+The symposium featured a plenary talk by Christopher Chung of the Economic Development Partnership of North Carolina, a keynote presentation by Gerald D. “Gerry” Griffin, former flight director of the NASA Apollo lunar missions and former director of Lyndon B. Johnson Space Center in Houston, as well as presentations by members of the space community (NASA, commercial space, aerospace engineering, aviation, etc.) and student oral and poster presentations.

 Session 1: Space Science

-In this session, scientists in diverse disciplines will share their current research, as well as discuss questions at the crux of human exploration in long-duration flight and deep space.
+In this session, scientists in diverse disciplines shared their current research, as well as discuss questions at the crux of human exploration in long-duration flight and deep space.

 Session 2: Space Technology